GoraNetwork/doc/main.rst

 A *step* starts when the program's *main function* is called by the executing Gora node and ends when this function returns.
 During a step, the program can schedule HTTP(S) requests, possibly using URL templates that it can fill at run time.
 When the step ends, these requests are executed by the Gora node.
 On their completion, the next step commences and your program can access request results as well as other data provided by the Gora node via current *context* structure.
 The *context* persists for the duration of executing your off-chain computation request.
 Finishing a step, the program returns a value which tells the Gora node what to do next: execute another step, finish successfully or terminate with a specific error code.

 For the list of valid return values, see `gora_off_chain.h <https://github.com/GoraNetwork/phoenix-examples/blob/main/gora_off_chain.h>`_. header file.
-For a hands-on introduction to Gora Off-Chain API and execution model, please see `usage examples <https://github.com/GoraNetwork/phoenix-examples/>`_.
+To learn how Gora Off-Chain API is used in practice and its execution model, please consider `Gora source code examples <https://github.com/GoraNetwork/phoenix-examples/>`_.